ja0nz/bachelorarbeit/paper.md

 Like *Custom Events*, *Web Workers* had been around for a long time and therefore embrace full support among major browsers.
 They emerged at around 2009 when discussions about browser performance was still in the early days.
 Nevertheless, the addressed problem of *Web Workers* is a fundamental language problem of JS itself.

 JS runs in a single-threaded language environment.
 Every script in the browser environment, from handling UI events to query and process larget amounts of API data and manipulating the DOM, runs on the same thread[@Bidelman2010].
 Putting a lot of work to the single main thread can slow down the web service significantly.
-From time to time scripts can block or fail to whatever reason which leads to a frozen UI on the users side.
-A worker can overcome the bottleneck of the single-threaded nature with spawning a new **background thread**.
-Most of the browsers work can be leveraged to this new thread.
-Todays web architectures aims to leverage an increasing amout of proccessing to the client to avoid time-consuming roundtrips especially in mobiles networks.[^latency] While many native APIs like `fetch` work seamlessly in the new thread, a worker has no access to the DOM at all.
+From time to time scripts can block or fail for whatever reason which leads to a frozen UI on the users side.
+A worker can overcome the bottleneck of the single-threaded nature with spawning new **background threads**.
+Todays web architectures aims to leverage an increasing amout of processing to the client to avoid time-consuming roundtrips especially in mobiles networks.[^latency] While many native APIs like `fetch` work seamlessly in the new thread, a worker has no access to the DOM at all.

 [^latency]: Latency numbers: https://gist.github.com/jboner/2841832